VectorInstitute/UnstatedNormsAndLLMBias/README.md

 ## Fine-Tuning Classification Experiments
 All of the code used for classification experiments through fine-tuning is housed in the `finetuning_classification` folder.
 Below are details around the folder contents and how experiments are run.

+### Training
+The `training/` folder contains scripts used for fine-tuning models.
+For more details, refer to its [README](unstated_norms_llm_bias/finetuning_classification/training/README.md) file.

+### Resources
+The `resources` folder contains essential materials for the experiments, organized as follows:
+- `samples`: Contains `.tsv` files with samples generated from the templates.
+- `templates`: Includes the `NS-Prompts` and `Regard` templates used in the experiments.

 ### Predictions and Artifacts
 All of the predictions produced by the fine-tuning experiments across five runs for the paper are housed in the `predictions/` folder.

-Within this folder, there are two sets of directories:
+Within this folder, there are two directories:
 - `fully-fine-tuned`: Contains prediction files for the smaller models that have been fully fine-tuned.
 Each file is named following the format `TEMPLATE-NAME_MODEL-NAME.tsv`, where `TEMPLATE-NAME` is the name of the template and `MODEL-NAME` is the name of the model.
 - `lora-fine-tuned`: Contains prediction files for the larger models that have been fine-tuned using LoRA.
-These files follow the same naming structure as those in the `fully-fine-tuned` directory.
+These files follow the same naming structure as those in the `fully-fine-tuned` folder.

+### Visualizations
+The notebook for visualizing the results of predictions over the five runs is provided in the `visualization` folder under the name `finetuning_group_fairness_plots.ipynb`.
+This notebook visualizes the mean FPR gaps (both positive and negative sentiment) for the fine-tuning experiments, along with the associated confidence intervals.

+### Accuracy Results
+To compute the accuracy and standard deviations of fine-tuning classification approaches, the notebook `measure_prompt_results_accuracy.ipynb` can be used.
+This notebook is the same as the one found in the [`prompt_based_classification`](prompt_based_classification) folder.

 ## Citation